A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Results

 Table~\ref{table:WAIC_model} presents the WAIC estimate performed for each model through the implementation in the \textsc{ArviZ} library \citep{Kumar2019}.
 We estimate the mean and standard deviation of the WAIC by randomly selecting $1000$ models from the posterior, and repeating the operation $1000$ times.
 Focusing on the BCG \& ICL parametrisation, ``BCG - ML 2'' models are the best-performing models when averaging over the cluster member SED estimates.
 They are followed by the ``BCG - ML 1'' models and then the ``BCG - ML 3'' models.
 Except for the model with a double power-law SFH and ``BCG - ML 2'' parametrisation, there is an improvement at a fixed specific SED model from a model with a ``BCG - ML 3'' to a ``BCG - ML 1'' and from ``BCG - ML 1'' to ``BCG - ML 2'' parametrisation.
 Hence, according to the WAIC and our set of constraints, the best parametrisation of the BCG \& ICL component is to assume different stellar-mass-to-light ratios for the BCG and the ICL.
 Providing further freedom to the varying $\Upsilon^{\rm BCG}_*$ does not improve the models, and the last coefficient, $\Upsilon^{\rm BCG,\, 3}_{\rm *,\,lt\,3}$, is not constrained.

 Regarding cluster member stellar masses, there is no clear preference for one SED model that would perform better for each BCG \& ICL parametrisation.
 The SED model from \textsc{LePhare} is the best, on average, among all BCG \& ICL parametrisation.
-Although, models with \textsc{LePhare} do not outperform the other models with the same BCG \& ICL parametrisation.
+Although models with \textsc{LePhare} do not outperform the other models with the same BCG \& ICL parametrisation.
 For ``BCG - ML 2'' parametrisation, it is equally favoured by the WAIC as the model with a delayed SFH, while for ``BCG - ML 1'' and ``BCG - ML 3'' parametrisations, it is the double power-law SFH model that has the best WAIC.
 In contrast to the BCG \& ICL parametrisation, which can provide a significant increase in the WAIC for most SED models, these cluster member parametrisations have a smaller effect on the overall models and constraints reproduction.
 Another way to distinguish between these SED models would be to test their prediction of $\Upsilon^{\rm BCG}_{\rm *}$ after selecting the best BCG \& ICL parametrisation.
 This aspect is discussed in Sect.~\ref{sect:BCG_upsilon}, together with the biases on $\Upsilon^{\rm BCG}_{\rm *}$.
 Focusing on models with a ``BCG - ML 2'' parametrisation, the Delayed SFH and \textsc{LePhare} SED models are the two best models according to the WAIC.
 The uncertainties on their WAICs are too large to allow us to discriminate between them.
-To simplify the discussion and focus on a single model, we present the mass distribution results on the Delayed SFH model in the following sections as it has the best best-fitting models among all.
+To simplify the discussion and focus on a single model, we present the mass distribution results on the \textsc{LePhare} SFH model in the following sections, as it has the best-fitting models among all.
 We provide the posteriors and $1\sigma\, \rm CI$ for all models with a ``BCG - ML 2'' parametrisations in Appendix~\ref{app:model_parameters}.

 As shown in Table~\ref{table:WAIC_model}, the root mean squared error (RMS) on the multiple image positions is similar among all models.
-We observe the same behaviour for X-ray and the cluster member likelihood values, which are of a similar order for all models.
+We observe the same behaviour for X-ray and the cluster-member likelihood values, which are of similar order across all models.
 The most impactful likelihood in the WAIC results is the BCG \& ICL ones, which account for most of the combined likelihood difference between each model.
 As this likelihood particularly constrains the BCG \& ICL component, it explains why we can discriminate between its parametrisations but not the cluster member one.